ibm-cloud-docs/solution-tutorials/multi-region-k8s-cis.md

     ```
     {: pre}
     Ensure the period `.` at the end of the command.{:tip}
+5. Push docker image built above to Container Registry.
+It will be referred by containerized application in pods.
+Be sure login CR before push via `bx cr login`.
+    ```bash
+    docker push registry.<region>.bluemix.net/<namespace>/hello-world:1
+    ```
+    {:pre}
-5. Deployments are used to manage pods, which include containerized instances of an application.
+6. Deployments are used to manage pods, which include containerized instances of an application.
 The following command deploys the app in single pod.
 For the purposes of this tutorial, the deployment is named hello-world-deployment, but you can give it any name that you want.
 If you used the Docker Quickstart terminal to run Docker commands, be sure that you switch back to the CLI that you used to set the KUBECONFIG session variable.
     ```bash
     kubectl run hello-world-deployment --image=registry.<region>.bluemix.net/<namespace>/hello-world:1
     ```